 There shall be a Water Pollution Control Authority consisting of five (5) members who shall be Administrative Appointments of the First Selectman for a term of four (4) years.

 The Water Pollution Control Authority shall be responsible for the proper care and control of the Town's sewer system.
 It shall have all the powers and duties outlined in the Connecticut General Statutes.
-The Authority shall work with the Sewer Use Rate Review Board in determining the fee it charges customers for the use of the sewers.
-Should a conflict arise between the Authority and the Sewer Use Rate Review Board the Board of Selectmen shall serve as the arbitrator and make a final decision.
+The Authority shall determine the fee it charges customers for the use of the sewers.

 The Authority shall prepare an annual operating budget covering the same fiscal year as the Town's General Fund.
-The budget shall be prepared on or before April 1 for the subsequent year beginning July 1, and shall be submitted to the Board of Selectmen for approval at the first Board of Selectman meeting held after May 1.
-The same budget shall be shared with the Board of Finance.
-The Board of Selectmen may approve or disapprove the budget.
-If the budget is not approved, the budget shall be revised by the Authority until the Board of Selectmen approval is obtained.
-The annual budget shall include expenses for depreciation on capital assets used in the sewer plant's operation as well as principal and interest costs on any debt issued in whole or in part for sewer operations or capital improvements to the sewer plant or other related items.
-Monthly financial reports showing a comparison between budgeted revenues and expenses and actual revenues and expenses for the month shall be submitted to the Board of Finance for review and monitoring each month.
+The budget shall be prepared on or before July 1, and shall be shared with the Board of Selectmen and Board of Finance.
+The annual budget shall include expenses for depreciation on capital assets used in the sewer plant's operation, as recorded in the financial records maintained by the Director of Finance, as well as principal and interest costs on any debt issued in whole or in part for sewer operations or capital improvements to the sewer plant or other related items.
+Quarterly financial reports showing a comparison between budgeted revenues and expenses and actual revenues and expenses for the month shall be submitted to the Board of Finance.
 The annual budget shall be prepared in sufficient detail to provide the Boards of Selectmen and Finance meaningful information.

 The fee, also known as the sewer rate, to be charged customers shall be based on the annual costs to operate the sewer facilities as determined by the Authority, and such fee/rate calculation will include depreciation expenses and costs for principal and interest on any sewer related debt service as defined above.
 The fee or rate shall be sufficient to cover the costs of debt and operations of the Authority.
 Customers shall be billed October 1 and April 1 for these charges.